Syaswanth/Calculator/README.md

 # Calculator
-Calculator using html, css and javscript
+I have designed Calculator using html, css and javscript,which performs basic arithmetic operations like addition, subtraction, multiplication and divison.